victor-torres/sinesp-client/README.md

 ### With proxy

 SINESP only accepts national web requests.
-If you don't have a valid Brazilian IP address you could use a web proxy (SOCKS5).
+If you don't have a valid Brazilian IP address you can use a web proxy (SOCKS5).

 ```python
 from sinesp_client import SinespClient